Smashman/mods.tf/README.md

 mods.tf
 =======

-The website source for mods.tf, eventually powered by Flask - currently in its inception stages
+The website source for mods.tf, powered by Flask - currently in the development stages